orbitmines/archive/projects/Software.md

 But that wouldn't be particularly useful.

-Let me instead describe a problem, which you may or may not identify with
+Let me instead describe a problem, which you may or may not identify with.
+Without placing any names on what the things are.
+This may be a little abstract, but hopefully you'll see my point.

 I mean of course to describe...
 Biology.
 No wait, I mean, Physics.
 No wait, I mean programming languages.